MontpellierRessourcesImagerie/yfp-spots-in-yeasts/README.md

 - `102 spots found .`: Number of spots detected during the segmentation.
 - `Segmented spots from d1-230421-11S_2 in 1.0s.`: Duration elapsed during spots segmentation.
 - `Spots exported to: /some/path/to/output/d1-230421-11S_2.json`: Path to the exported metrics.
-- `Not enough slices available!`: We don't use all the slices available.
+- `Focused slice too far from center!`: We don't use all the slices available.
 We detect the most in-focus one and take N slices before and after.
 This message means that there isn't N slices available after (or before) the most in-focus one.
 The process won't get interupted, but you want to be more careful about the segmentation of this image.
 - `The image d1-230421 BG- failed to be processed.`: A basic sanity check is applied to the results before they get exported to reduce the amount of manual checking to perform.
 This message simply means that either the cells segmentation, or the spots segmentation is so bad that this image will be skipped.
 - `========= DONE.
 (288.0s) =========`: Indicates that all the images contained in your folder were processed, the batch is over.
 The total amount of time if also displayed.